faker-js/faker/docs/guide/upgrading.md

 ### Word Methods Default Resolution Strategy

 The default resolution strategy for the methods in the word module changed to 'fail'.
-This means that method in the word module will fail if no words for your input criteria exist.
+This means that method in the word module will throw an error if no words for your input criteria exist.

 Previously, the methods would return a random word, completly ignoring the the length requirements you specified.
 If you want to restore this behaviour, you can provide the 'any-length' strategy to the word methods.